TDAILab/tutorial-template/docs/source/src.rst

 A few minutes later, the blue "Pending" button and the red "Delete Resources in AWS" button will be displayed on the page.
 If you click the "Delete Resources in AWS" button, you can't run your project.

-Run
+Model
 ------------

 Go the Model page, and fill out this page.

+**Import GitHub**
-* Github Name : Your github name.
+* Name : Your github name.
-* Github repository : The repository name with some scripts.
+* Repository : The repository you folked
+* Path : The path in the script to train

+**Python Command**
+* Processing Command : Type in "python src/preprocessing.py"
-* Github path : The path to the upload some scripts.
+* Training Command : The path to the training script

+**Data sync input**
-* S3 Source : The path to the upload folder.
+* S3 Source : The path to the upload folder containing the training data.
-* Container Destination : Type in "data/input"
+* Container Destination : The path of the folder to read the data written in the "train.py".

+**Data sync output**
-* Container Source Path : Type in "data/output"
+* Container Source Path : The path of the folder where the results will be saved written in the "train.py".
 * S3 Destination : The path to the folder stored the result of execute the model.
-* Training Command : The path to the training script.

 ※A system run in a container using the data in S3.